trskop/installing-debian-8.0.0-on-lenovo-x1-carbon/README.md

 Disk Partitioning
 -----------------

 Disk already uses all four primary partitions.
-Disk still uses old DOS-style partition table, therefore that is maximum number of primary partitions allowed.
+Also, it still uses old DOS-style partition table, therefore that is maximum number of primary partitions allowed.

-To acquire at leas one primary partition, under which logical partitions can be created, one has to delete at least one of those existing partitions.
+To acquire  primary partition, under which logical partitions can be created, at least one of those existing partitions has to be deleted.
 After some thinking it was decided to delete recovery partition.
 Before doing so, USB recovery partition was created using Lenovo recovery tools.
 Old recovery partition was also backed up by simply dd-ing it in to image file on external USB drive.